Richard B. Spence

-Richard Brian Spence (b. ca. 1951) is an American historian and professor emeritus of history at the University of Idaho.
-He specializes in modern Russian, military, secret societies, espionage, and occult history.
-He has produced biographies of Sidney Reilly (Trust No One) and Aleister Crowley (Secret Agent 666).
+Richard Brian Spence (b. ca. 1951) is an American historian and Professor of History at the University of Idaho.
+He specializes in modern Russian, military, espionage and occult history.
+He has produced biographies of Sidney Reilly and Aleister Crowley.
 He has been interviewed for various documentaries on the History Channel and is a consultant for the International Spy Museum in Washington, DC.

-Background
+Biography

-Spence earned a BA in history from California State University, Bakersfield in 1973, then completed an MA in 1976 and a PhD in 1981 at the University of California, Santa Barbara.
-He taught at UC Santa Barbara as a visiting assistant professor from 1981 to 1985.
+Spence earned a Ph.D. from the University of California, Santa Barbara (1981) and taught there as a visiting assistant professor from 1981 to '85.
+He has been affiliated with the University of Idaho since 1986.
+His primary areas of study are modern Russian, modern European, Middle Eastern, and military history.

-Career

-Spence joined the University of Idaho faculty in 1986, achieved the rank of professor, and later served as chair of the Department of History.
-His teaching and research spans modern Russia, intelligence and military history, antisemitism and the Holocaust, the history of secret societies, and occultism.
-He has consulted for the International Spy Museum and has appeared in History Channel programming.
-He holds emeritus status at the University of Idaho and continues to deliver public lectures.

 He has published several books and is the author of numerous articles in Revolutionary Russia, Intelligence and National Security, Journal for the Study of Anti-Semitism, American Communist History, The Historian, and other academic journals in addition to articles in general audience magazines.
 He is known as Rick Spence.

-After retiring from teaching, Spence launched the podcast Strange As It Seems in 2024, exploring historical mysteries, espionage, and occult topics drawn from his research career.